ironsheep/P2-vscode-langserv-extension/spin2/EarlyTesting.md

 Let get you quickly running the new extension.

+## Table of Contents

+On this Page:

+- [Set up](#s--setup) - remove old extension(s), install new, select theme
+- [Testing](#t--testing) - review your existing code using the new VSCode, report (via email) anything that needs to be fixed
+- [Reference](#reference) - help with settings or themes or even reverting to the prior version

+Additional pages:

+- [TOP Level README](../README.md) - Back to the top page of this repo

 ## [S-] Setup

 There are a couple of steps to remove the older Spin2 extension versionn, install the new, and enable the "**Error Lens**" extension.
 Once you do this you are ready to run VScode as you normally do.

+### [S0] Shutdown all VSCode instances

+We are updating the extensions.
+So let's first shutdown all VSCode instances then switch them out.

 ### [S1] Remove any existing Spin2 extensions